 - An unofficial copy of your most recent transcript.

-- A one-page list of works relevant to your proposed research question or topic.
+- A one-page list of relevant publications.

 Academic Requirements